By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Whilst Central Sulawesi might be fraught with instability, the rest of the island is safe for travelers.
+While Central Sulawesi might be unstable, the rest of the island is safe for travelers.
 In fact, as the 11th largest island in the world, there are plenty of places to explore.

 Of the island's six provinces, the North, West, South and South East provinces of Sulawesi offer safe travel and stunning natural beauty.